jaychakra/jackpot/Sharding.md

 * It is just a routing layer.
 The logic to route the query depends on metadata,
 * We have config servers which saves the metadata information about sharded cluster.
 * mongos is heavily dependent on config servers hence we generally deploy config servers as a replicated servers for achieving high availability
+* Where to install mongos?
+  On Atlas, it is installed in each node
+  On Prem we can have several options
+      * Similar to Atlas
+      * Install the process alongside the application [Best Approach]
+* How is the query routed when we have multiple mongos?
+  (Using Server Selection Algorithm)[https://docs.mongodb.com/manual/core/read-preference-mechanics/#read-preference-for-sharded-clusters]

 # When to shard
 ## Indicators